 ACTION – Create a strategic plan for HR and ensure it aligns with company objectives.
-Consider using cloud-based HR solutions to centralise and save valuable time.
+Consider using cloud-based HR software to centralise and save valuable time.

 Recruitment strategy is a powerful tool when well implemented.
 Consider Starbucks; this is a company which ranked at 131 on 2017’s Fortune 500 and with projected sales of thirty-five billion by 2021.

 How does a company this massive, even begin to successfully manage their human resource plans?

 A vital aspect for Starbucks is their recruitment strategy which targets potential employees who are ‘on-brand’ and who pass a carefully structured interview process.
 Starbucks also put a lot of energy into employees’ well-being and as a result, the company have an extremely low turnover in staff.
 Their somewhat unusual practices are working extraordinarily well and have been for many years.

 You can begin by looking at the number of people currently employed, taking into account their skills and potential for future development, you should be able to determine which positions will need to be filled in future.
 Creating a profile for your ‘ideal employee’ which covers the gamut of openings within your business will also ensure your staff turnover is lowered.

 Digitising employee onboarding with onboarding software can be a powerful way to not only cut the costs of recruitment, retention and management, but can also help your employees to feel more empowered and engaged.